Project Euler by hand

 solving Project Euler problems by hand

-This site is an attempt to solve and explain the solution of as many Project Euler problems using only math and possibly a calculator (but only for simple calculations) and sometimes the internet.
+This site is an attempt to solve and explain the solution of as many Project Euler problems as possible using only math and possibly a calculator (but only for simple calculations) and sometimes the internet.
 Many Project Euler problems can be easily solved with simple computer programs, so let's do it the hard way!

-Yes, this defeats the entire purpose of Project Euler, since it's supposed to be about writing smart and fast computer programs, not whatever this is (wait till you see the sudoku one).
+Yes, this defeats the entire purpose of Project Euler, since it's all supposed to be about writing smart and fast computer programs, not whatever this is (wait till you see the sudoku one).
 Also, sharing the solutions of problems beyond the first 100 problems isn't allowed, but I doubt I'll even make it that far.

-Number of problems solved so far: 13
+Number of problems solved so far: 16

 1.- Multiples of 3 or 5